Social-Systems-Lab/vibe/README.md

 ## Getting Started

+To get started with local development, follow these steps:

+1.  **Start the required services:**

+    We use Docker to run CouchDB and Minio.
+To start them, run the following command from the `infra/selfhost` directory:

+    ```bash
+    docker-compose up -d minio couchdb couchdb-setup
+    ```

+2.  **Install dependencies:**

+    This project uses `bun` for package management.
+To install all dependencies, run the following command from the root of the repository:

+    ```bash
+    bun install
+    ```

+3.  **Build the project:**

+    To build all the packages and applications, run the following command from the root of the repository:

+    ```bash
+    bun run build
+    ```

+4.  **Run the development servers:**

+    To start the development servers for all applications, run the following command from the root of the repository:

+    ```bash
+    bun run dev
+    ```

 For more detailed information about a specific project, please refer to the `README.md` file within its directory.